Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 ### DAY4: 13th January

-- Move TWO32 constant from function to the `constants.ts`
+- Move TWO32 constant from function to the `constants.ts`.
 - Now that the o1js sha256 is validated as more efficient than the circom implementation, the following changes are made:
   - Create a new directory called `benchmarks`
     - This directory contains the benchmarks code --> `benchmark.ts`